 The Scenic Rim is an international biodiversity hotspot containing large tracts of remnant vegetation, regrowth vegetation, corridors and areas of significant biodiversity values.
 World Heritage Gondwana rainforests, wetlands and waterways are protected for the ecosystem services that we depend on.
-The preservation of the environmental values in the region will be balanced with the maintenance of the cultural, economic, physical and social wellbeing of people and communities. economic growth, job creation and social wellbeing.
+The preservation of the environmental values in the region will be balanced with the maintenance of the cultural, economic, physical and social wellbeing of people and communities.

 The regionally significant Flinders-Karawatha Biodiversity Corridor also intersects the region and is a major component of the regional biodiversity network.
-The scenic amenity, landscape and biodiversity values are preserved yet-while access and enjoyment by residents and visitors is facilitated and natural features such as vegetated corridors, ridgelines, watercourses and ecological values will beare retained.
+The scenic amenity, landscape and biodiversity values are preserved while access and enjoyment by residents and visitors is facilitated and natural features such as vegetated corridors, ridgelines, watercourses and ecological values are retained.